turingschool/mod-0-curriculum/ft/fe/arrays.md

 - Declare a variable that stores an Array of at least 4 Numbers.
 - Declare a variable that stores an Array of at least 4 Booleans.
 - _Commit your work_.
-- Call 1 of each of the 4 methods you learned, on each of the 4 arrays you created above.
-On the line of code above that, write (<a href="https://www.bitdegree.org/learn/javascript-comment" target="_blank">in a JavaScript comment</a>) an explanation in plain English as to what impact calling that method will have on that specific array.
+- Call a different Array method on each of the 3 arrays you created above.
+On the line of code above each method call, write (<a href="https://www.bitdegree.org/learn/javascript-comment" target="_blank">in a JavaScript comment</a>) an explanation in plain English as to what impact calling that method will have on that specific array.
 - _Commit your work_.
 - [_Intentionally open-ended_] Demonstrate your understanding of index positions in this file.
 You can write an explanation, provide some examples with the Arrays you've created, or anything else.
-- _Commit your work_.
-- Use the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array" target="_blank">MDN Documentation</a> to learn about one additional Array method of your choice.
-Provide an explanation and example to demonstrate your understanding of it.
-(Consider bookmarking the official Array docs!)
 - _Commit your work_.

 Create another file in the same directory, name it `self-evaluation.md`.
 In Markdown, answer the following questions: